 Furniture cannot be taken outside the residence or used as lawn furniture.
 Students will be charged for damaged and missing furniture.
 Requests for repairs or replacement can be done by submitting a work order.

 Students are not permitted to loft their beds.
 Most beds are bunk-able.
-Bunking pegs can be picked up from the Residence Hall Office.
-Ladders and safety rails can be requested by submitting a work order.
+Bunking pegs, ladders, and safety rails can be picked up from the Residence Hall Office.
+Depending on the style of bed, bed rails may not fit; a work order should be submitted in these cases to obtain the proper bed rail.

 All students are issued a University identification card known as a GOCard.
 GOCards are used to show proof of enrollment and to aid University security.
 A GOCard is required to access all residence halls, to use the University shuttle buses, to use the libraries, recreational facilities, etc. Students must present their GOCard to University staff upon request.